 On March 14, 2008, Neoprobe and Montaur executed amendments to the Series A Note and the Series W warrants.
 The amendments eliminated certain minor cash-based penalty provisions in the Series A Note and Series W warrants which entitled the holders to different compensation than our common shareholders under certain circumstances and qualifying Triggering Events.
 The provisions that were eliminated and/or modified were the provisions that led to the derivative accounting treatment for the embedded conversion option in the Series A Note and the Series W warrants.
 Because the value of our stock increased between December 31, 2007, our year end, and March 14, 2008, the effect of marking the conversion option and warrant liabilities to "market" at March 14, 2008 resulted in an increase in the estimated fair value of the conversion option and warrant liabilities of \$381,000 which was recorded as non-cash expense during the first quarter of 2008.
 The estimated fair value of the conversion option and warrant liabilities of \$2.9 million was reclassified to additional paid-in capital during the first quarter of 2008 as a result of the amendments.
-The effect of marking the put option liabilities related to the Series A Note to "market" at March 31, 2008 resulted in an increase in the estimated fair value of the put option liabilities of \$5,000 which was recorded as non-cash expense during the first quarter of 2008.
-In addition, the effect of marking the put option liabilities to "market" at June 30, 2008 resulted in an increase in the estimated fair value of the put option liabilities of \$75,000 which was recorded as non-cash expense during the second quarter of 2008.
-The estimated fair value of the put option liabilities related to the Series A Note of \$390,000 remained classified as derivative liabilities as of June 30, 2008.
+The effect of marking the put option liabilities related to the Series A Note to "market" at March 31, June 30, and September 30, 2008 resulted in a net increase in the estimated fair value of the put option liabilities related to the Series A Note of \$353,000 remained classified as derivative liabilities as of September 30, 2008.

 The initial aggregate fair value of the conversion option and the put options related to the Series A Note and the fair value of the Series W warrants of \$2.6 million were recorded as a discount on the note and are being amortized over the term of the note using the effective interest method.
-During the first six months of 2008, we recorded interest expense of \$265,000 related to the amortization of the debt discount.
+During the first nine months of 2008, we recorded interest expense of \$403,000 related to the amortization of the debt discount.
 We incurred \$510,000 of costs related to completing the initial Montaur financing, which were recorded in other assets on the consolidated balance sheet.
 The deferred financing costs are being amortized using the effective interest method over the term of the note.
-During the first six months of 2008, we recorded interest expense of \$52,000 related to the amortization of the deferred financing costs.
+During the first nine months of 2008, we recorded interest expense of \$79,000 related to the amortization of the deferred financing costs.